Review of Video Management and Recording Systems

-There are three types of IP camera recording systems to consider.
+There are three types of recording systems for IP camera systems to consider.
 Each one provides some unique capability.

-Video Management Software (VMS) is software only that runs on your Windows computer and can be scaled to any size of IP camera system.
+There are several types of VMS software that runs on your Windows computer and can be scaled to any size of IP camera system.
+Read more…

-Network Video Recorder (NVR) is a complete system that includes the computer and software.
+This video recording system is a complete solution that includes the computer and software.
+Read more…

-Cloud service provides remote recording (over the Internet) for IP cameras at many different locations.
+This cloud solution provides remote recording (over the Internet) for IP cameras at many different locations.
 It doesn’t require any computer at your location.
 The number of cameras supported at each location depends on the Internet bandwidth available.
+Read more…

 The IP recording and management system is a key part of your IP camera system.
-If you select the wrong system, you could find yourself without the key video evidence you need when an incident occurs, or worse still your security could be breached and safety threatened because of the wrong choice.
+If you select the wrong system, you could find yourself without the critical video evidence you need when an incident occurs, or worse still your security could be breached and safety threatened because of the wrong choice.
 You can also select protected storage for your IP camera system that protects the evidence chain.

 We compared the VMS from Qognify to the WAVE software from Hanwha.
 We also compared two different NVR systems and one cloud system.
-The two different NVR systems were selected because of the different capability they provided.
+The two different NVR systems were selected because of the different capabilities they provided.
 The NVR can be an open system, in that it supports a very large number of camera brands, or it can be a proprietary NVR from a camera manufacturer that supports a limited brand of cameras.
 The review tries to highlight the differences and advantages of each recording system.
 We left out some of the common features such as viewing multiple cameras, scheduling recording, and client viewing software since they all support this.

 Comparison of IP Video Recording Systems